SMI Supplier Diversity Playbook

 Often, traditional procurement practices create barriers for diverse suppliers, even cost-competitive diverse suppliers.
 Adjusting internal practices to facilitate connections between the purchasing department and diverse businesses increases opportunities for bid participation.
 For example, a prominent challenge for diverse suppliers is awareness of upcoming bids.
 To reduce this potential barrier, purchasing department team members and the marketing department could collaborate on outreach and education strategies geared towards diverse suppliers.

 Connection strategies, such as those described above, result in intentional procurement practices with more transparency in the bid process and methods for diverse businesses to participate.
-Supply chain buyers can identify existing diverse suppliers through community partners or
+Supply chain buyers can identify existing diverse suppliers through community partners or supply chain integrators

 who work with diverse businesses and are familiar with their capabilities.
-Key strategies to building connections with diverse suppliers include creating transparency in the purchasing process and criteria, identifying diverse suppliers aligned with your organizational needs and collaborating with key supply chain integrators focused on suppler diversity and economic development.
+Key strategies to building connections with diverse suppliers include creating transparency in the purchasing process and criteria, identifying diverse suppliers aligned with your organizational needs, and collaborating with key supply chain integrators focused on suppler diversity and economic development.

 Capacity strategies increase the ability of the diverse business community to meet supply chain needs.
 This can occur through diverse supplier sub-contractor requirements, mentor-protégé programs, promoting business incubation, and providing technical assistance.
-Cultivating a strong supplier diversity program requires investment in capacity building of existing suppliers and entrepreneurs and strategies to connect diverse businesses with contracting opportunities.
+Cultivating a strong supplier diversity program requires investment in capacity building of existing suppliers and entrepreneurs, and strategies to connect diverse businesses with contracting opportunities.

 Executive Summary